dvreeze/ocp-java-17-learning/doc/chapter12-modules.md

 ### Creating and running a modular program

-Each *module* has exactly one `module-info.java` source file.
+Each *module* has exactly one `module-info.java` source file (this is not entirely accurate, but we'll get back to that later).
 It must occur at top-level in the source tree, as if it has the "default package".
 The module declaration starts with keyword `module`.
 That keyword is followed by the *module name*, which follows the naming rules for package names , so they cannot contain any dashes.
 For example:

 ```java
 module com.test.myproject.dto {